baby nursery

 Hook on chairs may be used in place of high chairs and are attached to the edge of a table.
 They're a great portable option, but accidents occur when children fall out of the chair or dislodge it from the table edge.

-hook-on-chair The following safety tips should be followed in addition to the high chair safety guidelines above.
+To protect your baby, the following infant safety tips should be followed in addition to the high chair safety guidelines above.

 • Do not place the chair close to anything that can be used to push against, thereby dislodging the chair from the table.
 Examples include, chairs, benches and table legs.